 Alison Light is a full-time writer.
-She is the author of five books of non-fiction to date and numerous other publications; she is a regular contributor to the London Review of Books and has written for the Guardian, the New Statesman, and the Times Literary Supplement among others.
-She writes and broadcasts chiefly on issues to do with British cultural life, literature and history.
+She is the author of five books of non-fiction to date and numerous other publications; she is a contributor to the London Review of Books and has written for the Guardian, the New Statesman, and the Times Literary Supplement among others.
 She is a Fellow of the British Academy, of the Royal Society of Literature and of the Royal Historical Society.

 All her books have been enthusiastically reviewed in the national and international press.
-Mrs Woolf and the Servants (2007) was also runner-up for the Longmans History Prize and longlisted for the Samuel Johnson (now the Baillie Gifford) prize in non-fiction.
+Mrs Woolf and the Servants (2007) was runner-up for the Longmans History Prize and long-listed for the Samuel Johnson (now the Baillie Gifford) prize in non-fiction.
 Common People (2014) was shortlisted for the Samuel Johnson prize.
+A Radical Romance (2019) won the Pen Ackerley prize for memoir.

-As the widow of the socialist historian, Raphael Samuel, who died in 1996, she spent several years helping to establish the Raphael Samuel History Centre and Archive: both are now flourishing in London.
-Her latest book, A Radical Romance, is a memoir of their marriage.
+As the widow of the socialist historian, Raphael Samuel, who died in 1996, she spent several years helping to establish the Raphael Samuel History Centre and Archive in London.

 News